 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 The area is the stronghold of the grape variety Sauvignon Blanc, which finds optimal conditions here and therefore thrives particularly well.
 From this, a pure white wine with at least 11% vol alcohol is produced.
 Some producers use barrel fermentation and Barrique practiced.
 Of the dry. fruity and wine that can be stored for a long time only reaches its peak only after four to six years.
 He has a varied bouquet after flint, Gooseberries and asparagus.
-Well-known producers are Domaine Henri Bourgeois, Cailbourdin, Jean-Claude Châtelain, Domaine Paul Corneau, Didier Dagueneau, Château de Favray, André et Edmond Figeat, Ladoucette, Domaine Landrat-Guyollot, Domaine Jacques Marchand, Domaine Masson-Blondelet, Domaine Dominique Pabiot, Michel Redde, Domaine Tinel-Blondelet and Château de Tracy.
+Well-known producers are Domaine Henri Bourgeois, Cailbourdin, Jean-Claude Châtelain, Domaine Paul Corneau, Didier Dagueneau, Château de Favray, André et Edmond Figeat, Ladoucette, Domaine de Gouverneur-Guyollot, Domaine Jacques Marchand, Domaine Masson-Blondelet, Domaine Dominique Pabiot, Michel Redde, Domaine Tinel-Blondelet and Château de Tracy.
 Neighboring appellations are Menetou Salon.
 Quincy.
 Reuilly and Sancerre with the Pouilly-Fumé very similar wine.